Zexsch/GwenBot/README.md

 Change OWNER_ID in Config/config.py to your own discord user ID.

 Change the TOKEN string in Config/config.py to your discord bot token.

+Change the DEEPSEEK_TOKEN string in Config/config.py to your deepseek API token.